jecki/DHParser/documentation_src/manuals/01_ebnf.rst

-Another, rather tricky use case is to let the value of certain symbols be determined on first use by marking all appearances of theses symbols on the right hand side of the dfinitions wherein they appear with the single colon retrival operator ``:`` and clearing the stack with ``[:?symbol]`` after the end of file has been reached.
+Another, rather tricky use case is to let the value of certain symbols be determined on first use by marking all appearances of theses symbols on the right hand side of the definitions wherein they appear with the single colon retrieval operator ``:`` and clearing the stack with ``[:?symbol]`` after the end of file has been reached.
 This technique has been employed for the "FlexibleEBNF"-parser in the examples folder.
 The FlexibleEBNF-parser "magically" adjusts itself to different syntactical flavors of